Using Google Maps Trip Planner in 6 Easy Steps

 6. No advanced features

 Features like bulk address import, real-time route adjustments, or detailed route analytics are unavailable, hindering detailed and efficient trip planning.
+Users also faced issues due to only a limited number of colors (6 to be specific) to customize stops.
+So, it becomes difficult to set different colors for layers if they exceed 6.

 Upper provides these advanced features, making it easier to plan and adjust routes on the fly and analyze your trips for better planning.